interplaynetary/p2p-template/resources/README copy.md

 **A basic interface for free association is almost complete but we are seeking support in user-interface-development as well as support in the form of housing, food etc.**

 **Support Financially:** [opencollective.com/playnet](https://opencollective.com/playnet)

+## (Re)-Compose/Import Templates
+- Drag and drop templates as children to the parent!

+### AI Agents
+- Neural-Networks in the browser
+- Truth Recognition and AI Training